smileinnovation/website/index.md

     of the Smile's branding.
 Check-out with the marketing & communication team to get the corporate identity PDF.
 intro_headline: Any sufficiently advanced tech. is indistinguishable from magic.
-intro_text: As the Smile Innovation Department, we working on computer vision, machine learning, artificial intelligence, IoT, and a lot of other amazing topics.
-We are pushing forward new tech and explore, investigate, find new use cases for our clients.
+intro_text: As the Smile Innovation Department, we are working on computer vision, machine learning, artificial intelligence, IoT, and a lot of other amazing topics.
+We are pushing forward new tech and we explore, investigate and find new use cases for our clients.

 ---